 Owner: Tony Iammatteo

-Key Players: Goalkeeper Blagoje Tamindzic; defenders Antonio Barros, Renato Cila and Chris Horrocks; midfielders Graham Byford and Tibor Molnar; forwards Sergio Clerici, Jose Testas and Gordon Wallace.
+Roster included goalkeeper Blagoje Tamindzic; defenders Sal Vetrano, Antonio Barros, Renato Cila and Chris Horrocks; midfielders Jose Marconi, Graham Byford and Tibor Molnar; forwards Sergio Ianniculli, Denys Courage, Sergio Clerici, Jose Testas and Gordon Wallace.

 After winning the league championship the Castors decided not to take part in the play-offs or the NSL Cup.
 Despite the success on the field, the club lost almost $250.000 in 1978.
 They averaged about 1,000 for their home league games.
 The club spent heavily to build a strong team only to see their best players depart to the NASL without the club recieving any compensation.
 Owner Tony Iammatteo applied for a franchise in the North American Soccer League but this was rejected by the NASL.
 After the season Montreal Castors asked for a one-year leave of absence but never returned.

-Key Players: Goalkeeper Peter Draga, fullback John Stavropoulos, forwards Saban Romanovic and Luis Alberto
+Roster included goalkeeper Peter Draga; fullback John Stavropoulos; forwards Dennis D’Hugo, Saban Romanovic and Luis Alberto.

 After the season Luis Alberto joined Rochester Lancers in the North American Soccer League.

-Key Players: Goalkeeper John Saric, forward George Watts
+Roster included goalkeeper John Saric; forward George Watts

 Led by strong imports from Poland the Toronto Falcons finsihed third.